alexj136/RPSLS/README.md

 Connecting the two parts together was more than I could manage.
 Please bear in mind that this is the first web app I've ever built!

+#### Instructions

+- The web app can be build and run with `sbt run`, and can be played with by navigating to `localhost:9000`.
+- A game can be simulated with output on the command line by opening the REPL with `sbt console` and then running `models.Manager.runGame(players, rounds)` where players and rounds are integers.